Bedrock-OSS/bedrock-wiki/docs/new-guide/loot_spawn_recipes.md

 -   [x] Create the entity's loot, spawn rules and a custom recipe;

 **What are you to do next:**
 Congratyulations! you have finished the Guide and created your first Add-on.
-[What to do next?](new-guide/what_to_do_next)